Skip to main content

 C. Develop and enhance multi-level decision-support tools that emphasize the translation of climate information into critical land and water information required for near-term and long-term adaptation and resilience by communities, state/regional governments, NGOs, and humanitarian and development organizations; and

-D. Strengthen regional climate adaptation and resilience through capacity building, citizen science, information dissemination to improve multi-level decision making
+D. Strengthen regional climate adaptation and resilience through capacity building, information dissemination to improve multi-level decision making

-DOWN2EARTH is in full swing and as we shift from the research phase to the innovation/implementation phase of the project.
-We have made substantial progress in: 1) characterising the climate and hydrology of the HAD region; 2) building modelling tools to simulate hydrological responses to climate at useful spatial scales; 3) completing rural community research in all three countries aimed at understanding the challenges and opportunities for delivering bespoke climate services; 4) completing historical analysis of climate-related policies at national and subnational scales; 5) developing an agent-based model (ABM) to assess the interactions between human behaviours, policies and climate forcing; 6) investing in new automatic weather stations to fill in gaps in existing data collection in the HAD; 7) mentoring and training journalists across the HAD to report on climate-related content; 8) organising various outreach and engagement events spanning scales from rural communities to institutional decision makers; 9) developing user-centric technologies aimed at providing bespoke climate services to different audiences for distinct sets of decision making; and 10) increasing institutional capacity to assess the risks of impacts to multiple sectors of seasonal climate forecasts.
-These will be elaborated on below.
+DOWN2EARTH achieved all its goals.
+We: 1) characterised the climate and hydrology of the HAD region; 2) built modelling tools to simulate hydrological responses to climate at useful spatial and temporal scales; 3) completed rural community research in all three countries to understand the challenges and opportunities for delivering bespoke climate services; 4) completed historical analysis of climate-related policies at national and subnational scales; 5) developed an agent-based model (ABM) to assess the interactions between human behaviours, policies and climate forcing; 6) invested in new automatic weather stations to fill in gaps in existing data collection in the HAD; 7) mentored and trained journalists across the HAD to report on climate-related content; 8) organised various outreach and engagement events spanning scales from rural communities to institutional decision makers; 9) developed user-centric technologies aimed at providing bespoke climate services to different audiences for distinct sets of decision making through a new chatbot; and 10) increased institutional capacity through a new impact-based modeling workflow designed to assess the risks of impacts to multiple sectors of seasonal climate forecasts already generated by ICPAC as the regional climate services center.

-DOWN2EARTH is a multi- and inter-disciplinary project that will translate climate information into useful metrics of water scarcity/food security, decision-support tools, warning systems, media communication, and policy in the context of socio-economic data and community input.
-Our deliverables will aid in the development of short-term adaptation responses to climatic shocks at community and governance levels, and support the creation of policies and far-reaching methods of communication designed to achieve long-term resilience to climate change within rural communities of HAD.
-Key attributes of this project will ensure its long-term success: gendered community input and communication; a novel, efficient, and open-source, co-designed regional modeling structure, hosted and implemented on servers at ICPAC, for assessing impacts of climate forecasts and future climate projections; and a mobile phone app for delivering seasonal water and food security forecasts to agro-pastoralist end-users.
+DOWN2EARTH is a multi- and inter-disciplinary project that translated climate information into useful metrics of water scarcity/food security, decision-support tools, warning systems, media communication, and policy in the context of socio-economic data and community input.
+Our deliverables will aid in the development of short-term adaptation responses to climatic shocks at community and governance levels, and support the creation of policies and far-reaching methods of communication designed to achieve long-term resilience to climate change within rural communities of the Horn of Africa Drylands (HAD).
+Key attributes of this project will ensure its long-term success: gendered community input and communication; a novel, efficient, and open-source, co-designed regional modeling structure for impact-based seasonal forecasting, hosted and implemented on servers at ICPAC; and a social media chatbot for delivering seasonal water and food security forecasts to agro-pastoralist end-users.

 joint-webinar.png